Beam-Impact/beam-salesforce-cartridge/README.md

 }
 ```

-5 Run `npm run uploadCartridge` command that would upload `app_storefront_base` and `modules` cartridges to the sandbox you specified in dw.json file.
+5. Run `npm run uploadCartridge`.
+It will upload `app_storefront_base`, `modules` and `bm_app_storefront_base` cartridges to the sandbox you specified in `dw.json` file.

-6 Use https://github.com/SalesforceCommerceCloud/storefrontdata to zip and import site date on your sandbox.
+6. Use https://github.com/SalesforceCommerceCloud/storefrontdata to zip and import site data on your sandbox.

-7 Add the `app_storefront_base` cartridge to your cartridge path in _Administration >  Sites >  Manage Sites > RefArch - Settings_ (Note: This should already be populated by the sample data in Step 6).
+7. Add the `app_storefront_base` cartridge to your cartridge path in _Administration >  Sites >  Manage Sites > RefArch - Settings_ (Note: This should already be populated by the sample data in Step 6).

-8 You should now be ready to navigate to and use your site.
+8. You should now be ready to navigate to and use your site.

 # NPM scripts
 Use the provided NPM scripts to compile and upload changes to your Sandbox.